• Skip to primary navigation

 However, since this healthy coleslaw recipe doesn’t use mayo, it’s vegan-friendly!

-This no mayo slaw is also perfect for parties, especially when catering to different dietary requirements and allergies.
+This no mayo slaw is also perfect for parties.
+Especially if you are catering to different dietary requirements and allergies.

 Not only is it suitable for vegans, but it’s also: